Sahuarita, Arizona: Hohokam (200–1450)

 The first known human inhabitants of the Sahuarita region were the Hohokam people, which may be the ancestors of the modern day Tohono O'odham nation.
 The Hohokam were known for their highly innovative and extensive use of irrigation.
-The Hohokam were a very peaceful people, they had extensive trade routes extending to Mesoamerica, and showed many cultural influences from their southern neighbors.
+The Hohokam were very peaceful people, they had extensive trade routes extending to Mesoamerica, and showed many cultural influences from their southern neighbors.

 Sobaipuri (1400–1900)

 The Sobaipuri were possibly related to the Hohokam, and occupied the Southern portion of the Santa Cruz, with the Pima to their North and South.
-While Coronado passed just east of Sahuarita in 1521, it wasn't until Eusebio Kino's 1691 journey along the Santa Cruz River that he met the leaders of the Sobaipuri people.
+While Coronado passed just east of Sahuarita in 1521, it was not until Eusebio Kino's 1691 journey along the Santa Cruz River that he met the leaders of the Sobaipuri people.
 Kino was a true champion of the indigenous Indians, opposing forced labor in mines by Spanish overseers.
 Kino would later go on to found the Mission San Xavier del Bac in 1699, just north of Sahuarita.
 In 1775, Francisco Garcés would follow the same path, laying the groundwork for the founding of Tucson.